c2d7fa/zt/README.md

 Zettelkasten: the [structure
 note](https://zettelkasten.de/posts/three-layers-structure-zettelkasten/).
 A
 structure note is essentially like a table of contents -- it's a view of the entire Zettelkasten if it were designed to answer a very specific question.
-Let's look at how to actually create these structure notes with zt.

-To insert a link to a note you already wrote, use `zt-insert-link` (`C-c # l`).
+To create these structure notes in zt, use `zt-insert-link` (`C-c # l`) to insert a link to an existing note.
 By default, this will insert both the ID and title of the selected note, which is useful when building lists of notes.
 Try using this functionality to create an interesting overview of some of the notes you just wrote.
 Don't worry about adding every relevant note to the index -- focus on making it useful and interesting by not adding two notes that are too similar.

 Below is a realistic example of what a structure note may actually look like in practice.
 I wrote this note to summarize and index a previous sequence of notes,